ChinenyenwaN1/DevOps-Project-Documentation/Project 12 - ANSIBLE REFACTORING AND STATIC ASSIGNMENTS (IMPORTS AND ROLES).md

 ### Step 1 – Jenkins job enhancement
 Every new change in the codes creates a separate directory which is not very convenient when we want to run some commands from one place.
-Besides, it consumes space on Jenkins server with each subsequent change.
-I will enhance it by introducing a new Jenkins project/job – **Copy Artifact** plugin will be required for this.
+Besides, it consumes space on Jenkins server with each subsequent change. let us enhance it by introducing a new Jenkins project/job – we will require **Copy Artifact** plugin.

-1. Inside the  **Jenkins-Ansible** server and create a new directory called **ansible-config-artifact** – where we will store all artifacts after each build.
+1. In our **Jenkins-Ansible** server create a new directory called **ansible-config-artifact** – where we will store all artifacts after each build.
 `sudo mkdir /home/ubuntu/ansible-config-artifact`
 2. Change permissions to this directory, so Jenkins could save files there – `chmod -R 0777 /home/ubuntu/ansible-config-artifact`
 3. Go to Jenkins web console -> **Manage Jenkins** -> **Manage Plugins** -> on **Available** tab search for **Copy Artifact** and install this plugin without